iainctduncan/scheme-for-pd/README.md

   where the external and the various scm files live.

 ## Building from Source
-* Builds on OSX and Linux using pd-lib-builder.
+* Builds on OSX, Windows, and Linux using pd-lib-builder.
 * Scheme sources live in the scm sub directory but get copied to the s4pd directory on make install
-* Please let me know if you build successfully on Windows and I will update this section.
-* If there is a windows dev who can help with windows releases, please get in touch

 ## Documentation
 * Docs for s4pd do not yet exist, but the help file shows all features